-Getting behind the wheel for driving practice is the best way to become a better driver.
+Getting behind the wheel for driving practice sessions is the best way to become a better driver.
 Whether you’ve just passed your learners test or you’ve been logging hours for your upcoming driving test, gaining confidence and familiarity with driving in Melbourne is going to help you on your way to getting a full licence.

 But as a new driver, you’re probably a bit nervous to throw yourself into high traffic areas too soon.
 That’s why it can be helpful to know which areas of Melbourne are best for novice drivers.

 With this Parkhound guide to the most beginner-friendly portions of Melbourne, you’ll know which areas of the city will be best for every driving task you’d like to master.
-From parallel parking to roundabouts to 3-point turns and more, these areas will be perfect for your driving practice.
+From parallel parking to roundabouts to three-point turns and more, these areas will be perfect for your driving practice.

 A good place to start might be your own suburb

 If you live in a quiet, residential suburb, there are some advantages to starting out with a few laps around your own neighbourhood.
-On the one hand, you’ll already be familiar with the driving landscape, which can help you feel relaxed and confident.
+On one hand, you’ll already be familiar with the driving landscape, which can help you feel relaxed and confident.